-Paroxetine is used in the treatment of anxiety and stress; anxiety; depression; postmenopausal symptoms; hot flashes (and more), and belongs to the drug class selective serotonin reuptake inhibitors.
+Paroxetine is used in the treatment of anxiety and stress; anxiety; depression; obsessive compulsive disorder; postmenopausal symptoms (and more), and belongs to the drug class selective serotonin reuptake inhibitors.
 Excluding Brisdelle: There is positive evidence of human fetal risk during pregnancy.
 Brisdelle: Not for use in pregnancy.
 Paroxetine 12.5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - GSK 12.5

 - D - Positive evidence of risk - excluding Brisdelle